maarten-k/realignment/README.md

 # computational costs

-To give a ballpark figure, timings for 1 sample is show in this table.
+To give a ballpark figure, timings for 1 sample is shown in this table.

 |                                 | New pipeline     |            | original pipeline |            |
 |---------------------------------|:----------------:|:----------:|-------------------|------------|